 PS4.
 Waves and Their Applications in Technologies for Information Transfer

 HS-PS4-1.
 Use mathematical representations to support a claim regarding relationships among the frequency, wavelength, and speed of waves traveling within various media.
-Recognize that electromagnetic waves can travel through empty space (without a medium).
+Recognize that electromagnetic waves can travel through empty space (without a medium) as compared to mechanical waves that require a medium.

 Clarification Statements: